numpattern/numpattern.github.io/aboutme.md

  * Gym
  * Drinking a cold beer when it's hot out there

- I mean not in that priority order because I love all of them
+ I mean not in that priority order because I love all of them.
+I am always opened to share experiences and try new things.

 What else do you need to know about me?